Ayads/chartviewer/README.md

 # Intro

-A chart viewer created using ´Chart.js´.
+A chart viewer created using `Chart.js`.

 ## Coordinates

-The x-axis shows the time in years and the y-axis shows the stock price.
+The `x-axis` shows the time in years and the `y-axis` shows the stock price.

 ## Sample